Perksey/DF2/docs/design/Path concatenation.md

 ## Performance

-When working on any algorithm, it is critical that data used in benchmarks reflects real-world.
+When working on any algorithm, it is critical that data used in benchmarks reflects the real world.
 This is because performance of modern CPUs hinges critically on how predictable the input data is.
 It is thus essential to tune the algorithm to branch in predictable patterns.

 As an illustration, this benchmark of a prototype implementation of `GetFullPath` illustrates the differences between predictable and unpredictable (data-dependent) control flow:
 ![image](https://user-images.githubusercontent.com/62474226/104724925-6e9a5c00-5742-11eb-963b-d19859d5465a.png)